in

 Shiplap or Beadboard – one of the most common types characterized by its tongue and groove design.
 (See our gallery of shiplap bathroom ideas here)

-Traditional bathroom with painted wood wainscoting Wainscoting is generally made from wood.
+This wall feature is generally made from wood.
 However, it can also be found in plastic and fiberboard.
-In the bathroom, it’s not unusual to find wainscoting made from tile, stone, or acrylic materials with a high tolerance for moist environments.
+In the bathroom, it’s not unusual to find it made from tile, stone, or acrylic materials with a high tolerance for moist environments.

-Adding a shellac or latex based primer is advisable to enhance paint adhesion and seal the grain.
+Adding a shellac or latex-based primer is advisable to enhance paint adhesion and seal the grain.
 Once you’ve applied primer, you can paint the wood with latex or polyurethane paint.

 Wainscoting Bathroom Pictures

-Bathroom with white wainscoting basketweave floor tile subway tile shower Large windows line the walls of this bathroom, leaving only a tiny space under the windows for the beadboard wainscoting.
+Large windows line the walls of this bathroom, leaving only a tiny space under the windows for the beadboard cladding.
+Matching the white-framed doors and windows, these panels & baseboards match the existing aesthetic of the space.

 Full Wall Wainscoting

+Unlike most ideas that use a half wall, this design uses a full wall raised panel.
+The quality of the wood paneling to the ceiling and attention to detail promotes feelings of inspiration and luxury.
 To match the classic glam look this large bathroom is going for, the bay window with freestanding tub uses white raised panels on the walls to achieve its classic and elegant look.

 Beadboard Panels